gluecifer/PMP-Excellence/README.md

  Further, each period is represented by its balance of incoming cash flow, r<sub>t, in</sub>, and outgoing cash flow, r<sub>t, out</sub>, R<sub>t</sub>

  R<sub>t</sub> = r<sub>t, in</sub> - r<sub>t, out</sub>

+### Net present value
+The future value (or a series thereof) of a project will be represented in todays value.
+The problem is that the value of money changes over time.

- The Net Present Value (NPV) is the sum over all of those future balances shifted to the present by the discount rate.
+ The [Net Present Value](https://en.wikipedia.org/wiki/Net_present_value) (NPV) is the sum over all of those future balances shifted to the present by the discount rate.

  NPV = &sum; R<sub>t</sub> / (1 + i)<sup>t</sup>